Transmission of Shares

 The steps and documents required for the transmission of shares are:

-- Obtain Death Certificate: Getting the deceased shareholder’s death certificate is the first step.
+- Obtain a Death Certificate: Getting the deceased shareholder’s death certificate is the first step.
 This document is necessary to start the transmission process and acts as proof of death.

 - Identify Legal Heirs or Beneficiaries: Determine who is entitled to the shares as a legal heir or beneficiary.
 Obtaining legal heir certificates or other pertinent paperwork from the government may be necessary to accomplish this.